 Basically, a point-to-multipoint connection is a large-scale access point network where all the clients are controlled by, and connected to the internet by, a single device at the center.
 Most wireless ISPs use this model to connect businesses and homes to the internet.

 This type of wireless connection is based on the point-to-multipoint principle.
 However, it extends the concept to create a network where each node is connected to every other node within range, thus creating a meshed network.

 However, all devices must be in Ad-Hoc mode rather than Client or AP mode.
-When connected, each wireless mesh node installed on the rooftops of various buildings will be able to share all resources that are connected to them such as internet connectivity and local servers hosting applications.
+When connected, each wireless mesh node installed on the rooftops of various buildings will be able to share all resources that are connected to them.
+This includes internet connectivity and local servers hosting applications.

-A hybrid network combines the principles of the preceding types of networked connection to create a robust wireless network for large-sized companies.
-It’s nearly impossible to design or build a community-sized network using a single type of networked connection.
+A hybrid network combines the principles of the preceding types of network connections to create a robust wireless network for large-sized companies.
+It is nearly impossible to design or build a community-sized network using a single type of networked connection.

-Since a point-to-multipoint network isn’t strong enough to cover a large area, a hybrid approach combines it with mesh (multipoint-to-multipoint) networks to extend coverage to nearby buildings, and point-to-point connections to join several disconnected networks and bridge longer distances.
+Since a point-to-multipoint network is not strong enough to cover a large area, a hybrid approach combines it with mesh, or multipoint-to-multipoint, networks to extend coverage to nearby buildings, and point-to-point connections to join several disconnected networks and bridge longer distances.

 Get a comprehensive Assessment of your Network